What is the Digital Academy?

 - For more information about your individual school’s Digital Academy, visit the school’s website and click on the “Digital Academy,” or contact your student’s school with questions starting July 6.

 A Learning Management System (LMS) allows a single, consistent platform to hold instructional content and materials, assignments and assessments, student feedback, and teacher/student and student/student communications for a course.
 Canvas, Leon County Schools’ LMS, is used as the main form of instructional delivery and interaction for students engaged in completely online instruction.

 Forward Leon 1:1 Initiative

-Every Leon County School student, K-12, will be assigned a Chromebook regardless of whether or not they are enrolled in their school’s Digital Academy.
-Each Chromebook is preloaded with Canvas, our Learning Management System, and access to instructional content.
+Every Leon County School student will be assigned a digital device—a Chromebook—regardless of whether or not they are enrolled in their school’s Digital Academy.
+Each Chromebook is preloaded with Canvas and other apps that work best with district and school curriculum.